Bismarck Tower (Metz)

-The sole surviving Bismarck tower in France can be found in the commune of Le Ban-Saint-Martin near Metz.
+The sole surviving Bismarck tower in France is in the commune of Le Ban-Saint-Martin near Metz.
 The tower was erected in 1902 when the area was part of Alsace-Lorraine, a Reichsland of the German Empire.
-Though accessible to modern-day visitors, the Bismarck Tower of Metz is currently in a semi-ruined state, damaged by vandals and weathering.
+Though accessible to modern-day visitors, the Bismarck Tower of Metz is in a semi-ruined state, damaged by vandals and weathering.

 History

 The construction of a Bismarck tower in or around Metz was first proposed in the winter of 1898-1899 by one Lieutenant-Colonel Winterfeld, whose unit was then stationed in the area.
 Donations were solicited by a special committee, and on 1 April 1901 (Bismarck's birthday) the foundation stone was laid down.
 For security reasons (as a border town, Metz was one of the most fortified cities in Germany), the tower was not allowed to be constructed at the summit of Mont Saint-Quentin, but rather on its southeastern slope.

 The tower was inaugurated exactly one year later, on 1 April 1902, attended by various military and civilian leaders.
 At 8 pm that same evening, the first fire was lit on the tower.